 Here is his graph of his 21 day 5,000 calories a day diet:

-Once your in a ketogenic state it is highly individual on how much weight you’ll naturally loose.
+Once your in a ketogenic state it is highly individual on how much weight you’ll naturally loose there is still so much for me to learn on this topic.

-Dr Stephen Phinny’s approach about calories on adapting -> losing weight ->and maintaining – Source Youtube is key in understanding weight loss but there are many ways to implement this.
+Dr Stephen Phinny’s approach about calories on adapting -> losing weight ->and maintaining – Source Youtube is key in understanding weight loss, but this may not be required for everyone, and I highly recommend eating at a maintenance level even before you consider Steve’s approach.

 Keto flu is the name given to a set of symptoms some people experience when first starting keto.
 It’s not actually a flu and definitely not contagious, but it can become quite tiring.